function-store/TD_ParHoverMIDI_VSN1/docs/index.md

 ### Core Control
 - **Hover-based Control** - Adjust any parameter by simply hovering your mouse over it
+- **Multi-Operator Editing** - Adjust the same parameter on multiple selected operators simultaneously (Snap or Relative modes)
 - **ParGroup Support** - Control entire parameter groups (RGB, XYZ) simultaneously with one knob
 - **Flexible Precision** - Multiple step sizes with Fixed or Adaptive modes for any parameter range
 - **Parameter Pulse** - Trigger pulse, momentary, and toggle parameters with knob push button